nicolas-ferrada/mycustomnotes_website/README.md

 If you discover any bugs, please, feel free to report them or help me fix them; otherwise, you are welcome to fork the project, and use it as you please.

 ## Did you like the project?
-I am currently seeking a front-end Flutter developer job.
+I am currently looking for a **Junior front-end Flutter job**.
 If you know of any companies that may be interested in a profile like mine, please don't hesitate to share my information with them!